worldcoin/world-id-contracts/docs/Disaster Recovery Plan.md

 > 1. `make build` to ensure that everything is compiled.
 > 2. `make test` to ensure that all the tests pass.
 > 3. Obtain the deployment private key from the infrastructre team.
+> 4. Obtain the verifier lookup table addresses from the infrastructure team if possible.
+Record
+>    them below if obtained.
-> 4. `make deploy` to start the deployment process.
+> 5. `make deploy` to start the deployment process.
-> 5. Answer `n` to the question about reusing configuration.
+> 6. Answer `n` to the question about reusing configuration.
-> 6. Enter the private key obtained from the infrastructure team.
+> 7. Enter the private key obtained from the infrastructure team.
-> 7. Provide `https://polygon-mainnet.g.alchemy.com/v2/ZBjU5pzlBWQQPftvl26hJ4cP1VaBrOGq` as the RPC
+> 8. Provide the already obtained RPC URL when asked.
->    URL.
-> 8. Enable the state bridge.
+> 9. Enable the state bridge.
-> 9. Obtain the existing state bridge address.
+> 10. Obtain the existing state bridge address.
-> 10. Provide the obtained state bridge address when asked.
+> 11. Provide the obtained state bridge address when asked.
-> 11. Leave the "batch insert verifier" address as blank.
-> 12. Set the initial root to the `rootValue` obtained above.
+> 12. When asked if you want to enable the router, select `n`.
+> 13. When asked for the address of the insert verifier LUT, provide it if you were able to do so.
+> 14. When asked for the address of the update verifier LUT, provide it if you were able to do so.
+> 15. When asked for the batch size, provide the one corresponding to the signup sequencer
+>     deployment.
+> 16. If asked to regenerate the MTB keys, leave all fields blank.
+This may take some time.
-> 13. Enter the tree depth to match that used by the signup sequencer.
+> 17. Enter the tree depth to match that used by the signup sequencer when asked.
+> 18. Set the initial root to the `rootValue` obtained above when asked.
-> 14. Store the contract addresses in the fields below:
+> 19. Store the contract addresses in the fields below:
 >
+> **Insert Verifier LUT Address:**
+> **Update Verifier LUT Address:**
 > **Batch Verifier Contract Address:**
 > **State Bridge Contract Address:**
 > **WorldID Identity Manager Implementation Address:**